calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-There doesn't need to be a delineation between linear and nonlinear control since the concepts of nonlinear apply often and it isn't that much of a leap (if Lyapunov isn't pulled into it).
-Incorporate linearization etc. into the control and estimation chapters.

 Finish chapters on calculus and dynamics and part on motion planning.

 Give matrix \mtx{0} and \mtx{I} in equations dimension subscripts